AndreiBarsan/Yeti/README.md

 easiest way to get it to run is to download jogl and unzip it in a lib/ folder that's a sibling of the res/ and src/ ones.

 Of course, Eclipse isn't *required* to build the engine.
-You can javac' it, no problem, you can use a different folder for the libs and so on.
+You can `javac` it, no problem, you can use a different folder for the libs, and so on.

 You can get the latest JOGL here: http://jogamp.org/deployment/jogamp-current/archive/jogamp-all-platforms.7z